bevyengine/bevy-website/content/learn/book/migration-guides/0.7-0.8/_index.md

 })
 ```

 UI no longer requires a dedicated camera. `UiCameraBundle` has been removed. `Camera2dBundle` and `Camera3dBundle` now both default to rendering UI as part of their own render graphs.
-To disable UI rendering for a camera, disable it using the CameraUi component:
+To disable UI rendering for a camera, disable it using the `UiCameraConfig` component:

 ```rust
 commands